ryanpeters-MSFT/aks-firewall-ingress-operator/readme.md

 ## Configuration

-The operator is configured via environment variables:
+The operator is configured via environment variables set in the `operator.yaml` deployment:

 | Variable | Description | Example |
 |----------|-------------|---------|